uribench/software-engineering-handbook/Guides/Technical Debt/Payback Illustration.md

 In future, whenever things related to part-availability change, developers can iterate freely and be confident that the code delivered will work at the end of their day.

 ## What just happened?
-Congratulations, you have switched to a lower rate of interest!
+Congratulations, you have paid back some debt!
 And you didn't need another loan to do that.
 Was it your debt to pay?
 Was the 'second approach' your responsibility anyway? **It doesn't really matter**.
 Try it and see :)